KapoorAkshit18/vsd-riscv/Task 3/readme.md

 Both are of 32 bits and internally works by shifting the bits to the left and storing it to the destination register.
 eg:
 ` lui a1,0x8000`
 this will make a1 lower 12 bit to be zero or garbage value and upper 20 bits to be 0x80000 in hexadecimal.
-Simillarly, aui but
+Simillarly, addi but with addition to the existing value.
+eg:
+`addi sp, sp, -16`